COVID-19 RESPONSE & UPDATES

 BOWL FOR KIDS' SAKE

-The Bowl for Kids’ Sake events in April 2020 are being postponed.
-New dates for Bowl for Kids’ Sake in Owatonna and Faribault will be announced soon!
+The Bowl for Kids’ Sake events in April 2020 have been postponed to September 2020.
 Our Bowl for Kids’ Sake fundraising website remains active, and participants are encouraged to continue their fundraising efforts.

 EVENING FOR KIDS' SAKE